-Election procedures, including qualification requirements for voting and/or candidacy, cannot act to restrict participation in the election process by groups of stakeholders (e.g. homeless, volunteer workers, monolingual, public transit dependent, home based workers, etc.).
+Election Procedures, including qualification requirements for voting and/or candidacy, cannot be designed act to restrict participation in the election process by specific groups of persons/stakeholders in the Neighborhood Council (e.g. homeless, volunteer workers, monolingual, public transit dependent, home based workers, etc.).

-The election must be held in such a way as to allow for the greatest stakeholder participation (e.g. length of time available for voting, number of days, hours, voting options, candidate process, etc.).
+The election must be held in such a way as to allow for the greatest stakeholder participation (e.g. poll location(s), length of time available for voting, number of days, hours, voting options, candidate process, etc.).